-An observational descriptive study was conducted on UBC patients who were subsequently diagnosed selectively by histopathological study in the Department of Pathology at the National Center for Public Health Laboratories (NCPHL) Sana'a, Yemen, over a period of about 10 years from January 1, 2012 to October 31, 2021.
-Study variables were qualitative (cancer histological type, sex, grades and quantitative (age).
-Types, grading and histological diagnoses were formed in line with the World Health Organization and the International Society of Urology (WHO). / ISUP 1998) .
-According to the WHO classification, patients were divided into 5 groups: urothelial neoplasms (UNs), squamous neoplasms (SNs), glnadular neoplasms (GNs), neuroendocrine glnadular neoplasms (NENs) and mesenchymal glnadular neoplasms (MNs).
-Subgroups were then classified according to morphological diversity.
+Study population: Study was conducted on UBC patients (Patients are usually referred from hospitals for histological diagnosis) who were subsequently diagnosed selectively by histopathological study in the Department of Pathology at the National Center for Public Health Laboratories (NCPHL) Sana'a, Yemen, over a period of about 10 years from January 1, 2012 to October 31, 2021.

+Study variables and cancer classification: Study variables were cancer histological type, sex, grades and age.
+Types, grading and histological diagnoses were formed in line with the World Health Organization and the International Society of Urology (WHO)/ISUP 1998)28.
+According to the WHO classification, patients were divided into 5 groups: urothelial neoplasms (UNs), squamous neoplasms (SNs), glandular neoplasms (GNs), neuroendocrine neoplasms (NENs) and mesenchymal neoplasms (MNs).
+Subgroups were then classified according to morphological diversity28.

-Inclusion criteria: Inclusion criteria included the histopathological diagnosis of UBC of any age and gender, availability of clinical data, and histological slides to confirm the diagnosis.
+Inclusion criteria: Inclusion criteria for patients included the following: Complete UBC histopathological findings.
+Patients of any age and gender.
+Availability of clinical data, and histological slides that confirm the diagnosis of bladder cancer.

-Exclusion criteria: Exclusion criteria included no histopathological slides and insufficient clinical data.
+Exclusion criteria: Exclusion criteria included patients with no histopathological slides and insufficient clinical data in our record.